-This chapter, by T. Stanhope Sprigg, deals with numerous highly interesting inventions.
+This chapter deals with numerous highly interesting inventions.
 One of the earliest was that of Horatio F. Phillips, who produced in 1893 a multiplane flying machine that resembled a large Venetian blind.
 This steam-driven vehicle left the ground for a distance of 2,000 feet.
 It is reasonable to assume, had the internal combustion engine been sufficiently developed in 1893, that Phillips would have anticipated by ten years the achievements of the Wright brothers.
 An aircraft of highly original design was Clement Ader’sAvion, with its bat-like wings.
 This machine is stated - and denied - to have made a controlled flight in 1897.
 Whether it did or not, its name has been perpetuated in France; for avion is today the generic French term for all power-driven heavier-than-air craft.
 Other unconventional aircraft dealt with in this chapter include the “canard”, or tail-first aeroplane, the “Cyclogiro”, with paddle-wheels instead of airscrew or wings, and the tailless type, represented by the “Pterodactyl”.

 Hinkler - The Brilliant Navigator(Part 1)